BIENVENIDOS TO OUR

 A RACE TO REMEMBER

-THE LAST FIVE YEARS HAVE GENERATED OVER $50,000 IN SCHOLARSHIPS FOR OUR MARGINALIZED STUDENTS!
+THE LAST SIX YEARS HAVE GENERATED OVER $55,000 IN SCHOLARSHIPS FOR OUR MARGINALIZED STUDENTS!

 DDLMrun (Dia de los Muertos) organizers will be sending emails as the race nears about race details, parking, and other details.
 Please follow us on IG and fb @ddlmrun for info and updates.
 On the day of your run, please post photos on Instagram with the hashtag #ddlmrun